 - Centre Pompidou

-But the Paris Explorer Pass has one big advantage over the Paris Pass: It includes a trip to the second floor of the Eiffel Tower!
+But the Go Paris Explorer Pass has one big advantage over the Paris Pass: It includes a trip to the second floor of the Eiffel Tower!
+It also boasts a couple of high-value walking tours that include wine and food tasting.

 Comparing the Costs